biohub-hpc/hpcuserguide/src/3._Storage/index.md

 4. QC output formatted and written to `/hpc/websites/${NAME}.czbiohub.org`
 5. Data to be retained long-term copied to `/hpc/archives/%{NAME}`

 This example uses shared and local scratch, instrument storage, projects storage, website storage and archive storage.
-As all these are also available via [Globus](https://globus.org), any of these spaces can be optionally
+As all these are also available r can be) via [Globus](https://globus.org), any of these spaces can be optionally used for data delivery to or sharing with collaborators.